reid-brandon/todo-application/README.md

 ## Todo Application using React and TypeScript

 This project used Create React App to create initial template code (see below).
-The remainder of the code was mine, in the sense of the actual Todo application.
+The To do application has the ability to add, delete, and edit to do's (tasks); as well as marking tasks as complete.